IronMax03/Gene_Expression_Simulator/README.md

 # Gene Expression Simulator
 This project is limited to **Eukaryotes** DNA.
 > [!WARNING]
-> This project is intended for **educational and research purposes** only.
+> This project is intended for **research purposes** only.
 It is a simplified simulation of gene expression and should not be used forclinical, diagnostic, or therapeutic applications.
 The authors make no guarantees of accuracy or fitness for any particular purpose.

 ## Dependencies